 Honorable Mention: Drawn to Life- Presented by Cirque du Soleil

 We’re giving a bonus nod to entertainment that won’t be returning, but premiering in the future.
 “Drawn to Life” is Cirque du Soleil’s newest performance at Disney Springs, originally scheduled to debut in April of 2020.
-The show is now scheduled to debut on February 10, 2021.
-We’re excited to see what a Cirque show celebrating Disney animation brings to the table!
+The show was then scheduled to debut on February 10, 2021.
+Now, we’re hoping to experience the new show later this year!
+No official date has been set yet.

 How do you feel about the absence of entertainment and it’s impact on the Disney parks magic?
 Which performances are you most excited to see return?